Did you miss TC Camp 2018?

 ~ Neal Kaplan, in the Comments on I’d Rather Be Writing Blog

 “As technical communicators, we’re all well aware of the critical importance of keeping our skills current and our networks active.
-Fortunately, a value-packed event is just around the corner that can help us do just that: TC Camp … TC Camp is incredibly affordable with no compromises on quality.
-Many of the best minds in Northern California technical communication will be participating this year… So if you’re looking for the perfect opportunity for skill-building, networking, and fun, grab your backpack and head for camp.”
+Fortunately, TC Camp is incredibly affordable with no compromises on quality.
+Many of the best minds in Northern California technical communication will be participating this year.
+So if you’re looking for the perfect opportunity for skill-building, networking, and fun, grab your backpack and head for camp.”

 ~ Lori Meyer, Communication Rising Blog